aandr26/AWS-SAP-C01-Study-Guide/docs/6_Scaling_and_Resilience/6a_Scaling_Architectures/Implementing_ASG.md

         * Specify on-demand or spot.
         * Can enable detailed monitoring.
         * Security groups.
-        * Keypairs.
+        * Key pairs.
       * Immutable, can create but not edit!
       * Any changes require a new launch configuration and then change the association in the ASG.
     * **Launch templates:**
-      * Very simular to launch configuration.
+      * Very similar to launch configuration.
-      * Allow templete versioning.
+      * Allow template versioning.
   * **Multi-AZ Implementations:**
     * Be sure to plan placement based on requirements.
     * Understand nominal instances required.